bikarnap/something_nothing/README.txt

 # Run tests

 Each test case suite can be run individually or all the test suites can be run as a whole.
+To run tests as described below, first of all navigate to the folder - unit For example cd unit

 ## Run test case suite individually
 To run a test case suite AdminTest.java, first compile it